denoland/manual/node/how_to_with_npm/apollo.md

 ```

 You should see Server running on: 127.0.0.1:8000 in your terminal.
 If you go to
-that address you will see the Apollo sandbox where we can enter our ‘dinosaurs’
+that address you will see the Apollo sandbox where we can enter our `dinosaurs`
 query:

 ```graphql